Our free exhibition of political cartoons inspired by Shakespeare is coming to the Barbican Centre, London, as part of our Rome MMXVII Season.

-Shakespeare’s plays have long shaped the way we understand and engage with contemporary politics and nowhere is this more clearly seen than in the works of political cartoonists.
-This free exhibition celebrates more than two centuries of political cartoons inspired by Shakespeare and coincides with our Rome Season.
+Shakespeare’s plays have long shaped the way we understand and engage with politics and nowhere is this more clearly seen than in the works of political cartoonists.
+This free exhibition celebrates political cartoons inspired by Shakespeare and coincides with our Rome MMXVII Season in London.

-The exhibition includes historic and recent political cartoons and new commissions by five cartoonists:
+The exhibition includes new commissions by five cartoonists:

 - Steve Bell one of the Guardian’s chief cartoonists, where he has been producing cartoons since 1981.
 He has won numerous awards, including the Political Cartoon Society Cartoonist of the Year (2005, 2007), and the Channel 4 Political Humour Award (2005).
 Steve's piece can now be seen below and in the exhibition.